canonical/ubuntu-packaging-guide/fixing-a-bug.rst

   dch -i

-This will add a boiletplate changelog entry for you and launch an editor where you can fill out the blanks.
+This will add a boilerplate changelog entry for you and launch an editor where you can fill out the blanks.
 An example of this could be::

   specialpackage (1.2-3ubuntu4) natty; urgency=low